Learn about our materials

 Choice of Colours

 One of our unique selling points is offering you a choice of cushion cover colours.
-We have an extensive range of colours which are dyed in-house by our expert dyer Sue.
+We have an extensive range of colours which are dyed in-house by our expert dyer, Mum.
 Here's Emily, putting on a set of new cushion covers ready to be photographed.

 Shop Choice of Colour Armchairs